za/tango_with_django_book/17/chapters/deploy.rst

 Bing API Key
 ............
-Update ``bing_search.py`` with your own BING API Key to use the search functionality in Rango.
+Update ``bing_search.py`` or ``keys.py`` with your own BING API Key to use the search functionality in Rango.
 Again, you will have to hit the *Reload* button for the changes to take effect.

 Turning off ``DEBUG`` Mode
 ..........................